MisbahAN/Calculator/README.md

 # Calculator

 A simple calculator application built with Python and Tkinter.
-This app allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, division, and more through an easy-to-use graphical interface.
+This app allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division, through an easy-to-use graphical interface.

 ## Features